BC-CSCI1103/f17/resources/universe/README.md

 ### Color

 The Universe library contains a [Color](http://www.is.ocha.ac.jp/~asai/Universe/en/Color.html) module with a large number of pre-defined colors.
-Colors are combinations of varying levels of *red*, *greeen* and *blue*.
+Colors are combinations of varying levels of *red*, *green* and *blue*.
 In addition, a color may have an alpha value which determines the transparency of a color.
 An alpha value of 255 is completely opaque.
 An alpha value of 0 is completely transparent.

 The Color module contains one function for making colors and two functions for taking them apart: